apurvamulay/ReCOVery/README.md

  Twitter data is gathered using Twitter Developer account and API keys.
 The twitter developer account can be created at [https://developer.twitter.com/en].
 Once the account is created, you can create the app.
 On successful creation of the app, the keys will be  available in the `keys and tokens` section of the app.

- To start using twitter APIs, add the keys to the `get_twitter_data.py` and run function set_creds().
-This will add keys to the [`code/credentials/api-credentials.yaml`](https://github.com/apurvamulay/ReCOVery/blob/master/code/credentials/api-credentials.yaml) file.

  Twitter data is gathered using premium search APIs.

- `code/collect_articles.ipynb` - The code to collect news articles from the news url.

-Install all the libraries in `requirements.txt` using the following command

-    pip install -r requirements.txt

 [**Hydrator**](https://github.com/DocNow/hydrator) can be used to rehydrate Tweet ids